utoni/mingw-w64-dpp/README.md

 You will need an modern Mingw64-GCC toolchain.
 Do not use any broken toolchains like the one shipped with debian-10.
-Mingw64-GCC for debian-11 seems to work, but is not well tested.
+Mingw64 for debian-11 seems to work, but is not well tested.
+Mingw64 for debian-12 untested.
 Instead either use Zeranoe's build script with `make -C [path-to-this-repo] -f Makefile.deps all` (same as `make -C [path-to-this-repo] deps`) or use your own.

 ## What?